Topics Map > Media Delivery > Engage

 If needed, printed loose-leaf copies of some courses’ texts will also be available for an additional charge at the UW Bookstore as long as you have not opted out.
 Check the UW Bookstore’s website to see which texts are available to purchase.

-If you wish to request an accessible version of the eText, please contact the McBurney Disability Resource Center as soon as possible.
-More information is available here.
+If you wish to request an accessible version of the eText or any disability related accommodation, please contact the McBurney Disability Resource Center as soon as possible.
+More information is available in the accessibility KnowledgeBase document.